 - Find schools taking part, and contact details of your regional coordinator.

-Digital Skills: Learning how to use tablets, computer and the internet
+Digital Skills training: Learning how to use tablets, computers and the internet

 - Our ICDL programme offers high-quality digital skills training to an internationally recognised qualification.

 Every dollar of government funding is matched by a dollar from business and local communities – or, to put it the other way, every dollar from programme partners is matched by a dollar of government funding.

 - If you – as an individual or as an organisation – would like to support Computers in Homes by donating sponsorship, computer or internet services, or by volunteering for your local organising committee, please contact your regional coordinator – contact details here.

 - If your organisation would like to work with us to bring Computers in Homes to your area or target group, please contact Di Daniels (National Coordinator for Computers in Homes) using the Contact Us form.